Salomons Estate grounds with historic Victorian mansion

 Heritage & History

-Built for Sir David Salomons - scientist, inventor, first Jewish Lord Mayor of London
+Established by Sir David Salomons - financier, reformer, first Jewish Lord Mayor of London

 Architecture